guillaumebgd/Clocks/README.md

 # My Clock - C Library

-A little C library that allows you to launch clocks alongside the main track of your project to implement time.<br>
+A little C library that allows you to launch clocks alongside the main track of your project.<br>

 Clocks are launched on different detached threads and this library wraps thread processings.<br>